platformsh/platformsh-docs/src/development/ssh.md

 4. Try again.

+### Try altering your SSH configuration

+You can try to append some directives to your `~/.ssh/config` file as in the example below, where `id_platformsh` is the public key file.

+    Host platform.sh
+    IdentityFile ~/.ssh/id_platformsh

+With this configuration, you should be asked for a password if your key has one.

 ### Still having trouble?

 If you followed all the steps above, you may also notice an error message similar to below while attempting to SSH to platform.sh: